elec-e8408-mini-project-2025/project-documentation/README.md

 # Reliability and security considerations are included.

 # Missing Elements / Areas for Improvement:
-# No mention of traceability, linking each requirement to testable criteria.
+#DONE: No mention of traceability, linking each requirement to testable criteria.
-# Lack of specific security protocols (e.g., Bluetooth encryption, authentication mechanisms).
+#DONE: Lack of specific security protocols (e.g., Bluetooth encryption, authentication mechanisms).
 ---

 {{< pagebreak >}}